 With regards to physical appearance, the combination of three different shades of grey is appealing and contrasts nicely with the red of the Singer logo.
 It is not a machine to be immediately hidden away out of sight.

-The build quality of the machine is also generally very good.
+The build quality of the machine is also pretty good.
 It feels stable, and there are few flimsy or cheap looking parts.
-Minor details like how the accessories storage container clicks satisfyingly when slid into place reinforce the high-quality feel.
+Minor details like how the accessories storage container clicks when slid into place are quite satisfying.
 I particularly like the very sleek stainless steel bed plate.
 The Singer marketing guff says it is supposed to help with sliding fabric across the machine arm.
 I am not sure if I buy that, but it certainly gives the machine arm a nice finish!
 Better than cheap plastic any day.

 There are a couple of drawbacks to the design of the machine however.
 I find it a shame that the lever to lift the presser foot is made from cheap white plastic.
 It sticks out like a sore thumb, and the overall look of the machine would be improved with a metal or chrome-painted lever.